skx/sysbox/README.md

 Run a command, but kill it after the given number of seconds.
 The command is executed with a PTY so you can run interactive things such as `top`, `mutt`, etc.

+## todo

+A command to look for TODO items which contain dates in the past, the idea being that you can record notes for yourself, along with deadlines, in your code.
+Later you can see which deadlines have been exceeded.

 ## tree

 Trivial command to display the contents of a filesystem, as a nested tree.
 This is similar to the standard `tree` command, without the nesting and ASCII graphics.